 The redirection of investment towards a sector whose usefulness can hardly be questioned is underway.

-"It's the the best time to create a climate tech startup", "the climate economy is about to explodeexplode", "the fight against climate change will change change more in the next four years than in the previous forty"...
+"It's the the best time to create a climate tech startup", "the climate economy is about to explode", "the fight against the climate crisis will change more in the next four years than in the previous forty"...

 Superlatives aside, this media coverage reflects a more tangible reality: working for the climate has never been so fashionable.